 We also analyze differential risk-taking as: (i) it is key for the banking literature (see e.g. Freixas and Rochet, 2008) and for heterogeneous effects, such as household inequality (Rajan, 2011) or misallocation in firms (Hsieh and Klenow 2009); (ii) borrower and bank factors (without any interaction) explain a maximum of 58% of loan rejections.
 Theoretically effects are ambiguous.
 On the one hand, banks with stronger balance sheets could lend more on the margin to riskier borrowers (e.g. due to higher risk-bearing capacity).
-On the other hand, banks that supply less credit can take more risk to obtain higher yields to compensate for their lower credit volumes and hence profits; or, similarly, they can take more risk due to e.g. less capital (skin in the game).
-We analyze risk-taking by exploiting different observed borrower variables and our bank level strength measure, which is the estimated bank fixed effects or even those effects over and above key bank observable variables such as capital and risk.
-We find that banks that supply less credit accept on the margin riskier loans (i.e. to borrowers without a permanent job and younger, and loans with a longer maturity).
+On the other hand, banks with weaker bank balance sheets (that supply less credit in our results) can take more risk to obtain higher yields to compensate for their lower credit volumes and hence profits; or, similarly, they can take more risk due to e.g. less capital (skin in the game).
+We analyze risk-taking by exploiting different observed borrower variables and our bank level strength measure, which is the estimated bank fixed effects or even those effects over and above key bank observable variables such as capital and risk.7 We find that banks that supply less credit accept on the margin riskier loans (i.e. to borrowers without a permanent job and younger, and loans with a longer maturity).

 Finally, to analyze the external validity of our results, we exploit administrative datasets: supervisory credit register owned by the Italian central bank matched by the fiscal identification number with the bank and firm balance sheet data (see e.g. Ippolito et al., 2016).
 All these datasets are subsequently matched to our (new) experimental dataset via each bank identifier.
 The credit register includes exhaustive loan-level (observational) data.
-We use this administrative data to show borrower-lender assortative matching in observational data, and to test whether the bank credit supply measures that we obtain from the experimental data on mortgages determine actual credit supply by banks to real borrowers (firms).
-We analyze loans to firms as: (i) there are many firms with loans from more than one bank, and hence we can apply firm\time fixed effects, and (ii) we have administrative firm variables proxying e.g. for risk (firms are obliged to register their balance sheets,
+We use this administrative data to show borrower-lender assortative matching in observational data,8 and to test whether the bank credit supply measures that we obtain from the experimental data on mortgages determine actual credit supply by banks to real borrowers (firms).
+We analyze loans to firms as: (i) there are many firms with loans from more than one bank, and hence we can apply firmtime fixed effects, and (ii) we have administrative firm variables proxying e.g. for risk (firms are obliged to register their balance sheets, but not households).
+Moreover, we analyze SMEs (rather than large firms) as they are more similar to households.9

-&lt;sup>7 Bank balance sheet variables may not perfectly measure bank capital (e.g. book value vs. market value), risk (NPLs vs. risky loans that have not defaulted yet) and liquidity (funding vs. market liquidity or actual vs. potential liquidity).
-Moreover, our measure of bank level strength over and above bank observables could, for instance, capture management risk-taking, corporate governance, expectations, and other unobserved bank variables such as bank reputation which are difficult to capture with observable variables.
+7 Bank balance sheet variables may not perfectly measure bank capital (e.g. book value vs. market value), risk (NPLs vs. risky loans that have not defaulted yet) and liquidity (funding vs. market liquidity or actual vs. potential liquidity).
+Moreover, our measure of bank level strength over and above bank observables could, for instance, capture management risk-taking, corporate governance, expectations, and other unobserved bank variables such as bank reputation which are difficult to capture with observables.